UN says 'famine is imminent' in northern Gaza as Israel launches another raid on the main hospital

 “We’re trapped inside,” said Abdel-Hady Sayed, who has been sheltering in the medical facility for over three months.
 “They fire at anything moving. … Doctors and ambulances can’t move.”

-Gaza’s Health Ministry said the Israeli army was directing gun and missile fire at a building used for specialized surgeries.
-It said a fire broke out at the hospital’s gate.

-The ministry said around 30,000 people are sheltering at the hospital, including patients, medical staff and people who have fled their homes seeking safety.
-The war has driven around 80% of Gaza's population from their homes.
+Gaza’s Health Ministry said around 30,000 people are sheltering at the hospital, including patients, medical staff and people who have fled their homes seeking safety.
+The war has displaced around 80% of Gaza's population.

 Rear Adm.
 Daniel Hagari, the chief Israeli military spokesperson, said the army launched a “high-precision operation” in parts of the medical complex.
 He said senior Hamas militants had regrouped there and were directing attacks from inside.